cheripai/FretAnalyzer/README.md

 Update:

-getDataBlock works well when calling getDataBlock(blank414,475), but not others, not general enough?

-  getDataBlock(data475,530)

-  getDataBlock(blank475,530)

-  getDataBlock(data414,475)

-√ getDataBlock(blank414,475)

-  getDataBlock(data414,530)

-  getDataBlock(blank414,530)
+use QFileDialog to select a file to open

+for testing, write result to a file uisng saveAs() ans save()

+make the GUI similiar to the master branch

 Goal:

-get the four functions work in a QT sytle instead of a pure c++ style **(Make sure they stay in a separate file and are imported into mainwindow.cpp)**
+get the four functions work in a QT sytle instead of a pure c++ style

 readFile()